 Instead of panicking that trying to get her to self settle wasn’t going to work or battling with her to get her to lie down. i worked on helping her relax by being calm using a calm voice and pretended i was tired too and lay down with her, quietly and calmly.
 She quickly joined me ( after a small protest) Remember your little one is learning and You are their role model.

-6. Don’t try to get away or be in a hurry to.Babies and toddlers can senses this and if they are worry or sense that you are in a hurry to leave them or get away they’ll find it hard to relax and nod off.
+6. Don’t try to get away or be in a hurry to.Babies and toddlers can sense this, and if they're anxious or sense that you are in a hurry to leave them or get away they’ll find it hard to relax and nod off.
 Stay with them throughout and even a little after they nod off.

 If you'd like to teach your little one to self settle but not sure how you can purchase my video class How To Teach Your Little One To Self Settle. download it instantly to your tablet or smartphone and watch and learn how to help your little one get off to sleep without being rocked or fed to sleep.
 Click here for more info or to buy the class